royankit11/Credit-Card-Fraud-Detection/README.md

 <img width="628" alt="Screenshot 2025-11-06 at 9 35 27 AM" src="https://github.gatech.edu/user-attachments/assets/8426dd0d-78de-4b30-b1d5-248619c778b6" />

-The above chart is a historgram, showing the distribution of fraudulent and non fraudulent transactions in the dataset, as well as their predicted probability of how likley the transaction was fraudulent.
+The above chart is a histogram, showing the distribution of fraudulent and non fraudulent transactions in the dataset, as well as their predicted probability of how likley the transaction was fraudulent.
 Given the above graph we first see the count in true fraudulent transactions arise around a probability of 0.1, and increase around 0.4.
 For our first logistic regression model, we chose a simple threshold of 0.5 to determine what transactions would be classified as fraudulent or not.
 In a real world scenario, we would likely lower that threshold as we want less fraud to be getting through our model.
 Fraudulent transactions result in huge losses to customers, so it would be better for a bank or financial institution to flag more activity as fraud in order to avoid as much fraud as possible.

 #### Analysis